 The risk of information breach still looms and is meant to be tackled efficiently.
 In 2020, a major online learning platforms’ user data was breached.
 Is your threat intelligence smart enough to identify your current vulnerabilities that need immediate attention and prioritize tackling security gaps one by one?

 The probability of your software running into these challenges and the possibility of it not disrupting your software’s performance, comes down to TESTING.

 The purpose of your app is to motivate learners to learn.
 Poor performance does the opposite.
 Performance and load testing sets up a list of KPIs (Key performance indicators), based on the learning environment, nature of learner, organization and the learning arena.
 It tests the app’s functionality during normal load and heavy stress conditions.

 Similarly, the user experience hinges hard on compatibility testing.
 To ensure that your live streaming video works properly when a student moves from a high network connectivity to low network connectivity, that the layout and styling remains consistent across different networks, browsers, devices and bandwidth, amongst other cases, compatibility testing is the key.

-Automated testing is your answer to ensure effectiveness of learning methods while frequently testing new features and shortening your launch cycles.
+Automated software testing is your answer to ensure effectiveness of learning methods while frequently testing new features and shortening your launch cycles.

 From lesson conceptualization to lesson delivery, success of each step and performance for each stakeholder is dependent on quality testing.
 Your learners deserve an uninterrupted experience for happy learning.
 Build it for them.
 Test for the best!